 The justice system has a tendency to move slowly.
 This centuries-old problem hearkens back to Shakespearean times, with The Bard himself mentioning “the law’s delay” as one of life’s greatest disappointments in Hamlet’s famed “To be, or not to be” soliloquy.

 While things have certainly improved since then, the concept remains just as relevant today.
-The bureaucratic inefficiency of the justice system is being further compounded by a shortage of court reporters.
+The bureaucratic inefficiency of the justice system is being further compounded by court reporter shortage.
 Due to the trend of increased court workloads, the demand for qualified court reporters has now far surpassed the supply.
 Since all court proceedings—including hearings, trials, and depositions—must have a reporter present, the most notable effect of the shortage is the delaying of legal processes.

 While the legal sector is often viewed as traditional when it comes to technology, things are changing.
 For example, the adoption of digital recording technology has become common in courts across the country.
 Alaska, Indiana, New Hampshire, Oregon, Utah, and Vermont use audio digital recording in all or most of their general jurisdiction court sessions, while many other states are not far behind.
 This speaks to the positive shift of tech adoption across the board.